-The Jerusalem Cricket is very vast; 1-¼ to 2 inches.
-It is for the most part d with dark groups on the mid-region.
+The Jerusalem Crickets in South Carolina is very vast at 1-¼ to 2 inches.
+It is mostly light brown with dark groups on the mid-region.
 Jerusalem crickets have a place with Stenopelmatus spp.
 These crickets are large bugs with enormous heads.
-Also called stone crickets or potato bugs, they have solid mandibles that can exact an excruciating nibble.
-Regardless of their to some degree terrifying appearance, Jerusalem crickets are safe.
-These crickets are fundamentally scroungers but will catch and slaughter insects for sustenance, and they are incidental nuisances of plants by nourishing on the roots.
-They essential as sustenance for some creatures including barn owls, small hawks, bats, skunks, rodents and a few scorpions.
+Also called stone crickets or potato bugs, they have solid mandibles that can extract an excruciating nibble.
+Regardless of their somewhat terrifying appearance, Jerusalem crickets are safe.
+These crickets will catch and slaughter insects for sustenance, and they are incidental nuisances of plants by nourishing on the roots.
+They are essential as sustenance for some creatures like barn owls, small hawks, bats, skunks, rodents and a few scorpions.

 These crickets are mostly found in the western U.S. along the Pacific drift eastbound into some areas of Montana and south to New Mexico.
 Around 40 species are very common in California.
 They tunnel into free soil, particularly underneath rocks or loads up, and meander into homes.
 Structures situated in the foothills, gullies, and mountains might be more inclined to issues with Jerusalem crickets.

 As a rule, no precautions are essential when Jerusalem crickets are discovered inside.
 Indoor attacks are phenomenal, and will probably find these crickets when working outside.
-Setting sticky board traps along dividers in ranges where they might be discovered.
-On the off chance that a solitary cricket is found inside, it can undoubtedly be caught by setting a glass or jug over the bug, slipping a bit of paper underneath and then flipping the holder over.
-The cricket can then be discharged outside far from the structure.
+Set sticky board traps along with dividers in ranges where they might be discovered.
+On the off-chance that a solitary cricket is found inside, it can undoubtedly be caught by setting a glass or jug over the bug, slipping a bit of paper underneath and then flipping the holder over.
+The cricket can then be discharged outside, far from the structure.